-1. The provisions of this Bylaw shall apply to all employees in the service of the Town of Leicester, except for positions filled by popular election, positions under the jurisdiction of the School Committee, positions covered by collective bargaining units of the Town pursuant to Chapter 150E of the General Laws, and positions covered under other contracts.
+- a) The provisions of this Bylaw shall apply to all non-bargaining employees in the service of the Town of Leicester, except for positions filled by popular election, positions under the jurisdiction of the School Committee, positions covered by collective bargaining units of the Town pursuant to Chapter 150E of the General Laws, and positions covered under other contracts.
 This Bylaw may be used as a guide for authorized officials in determining the compensation of, and personnel policies for those employees that are not specifically governed under this bylaw.

-2. Nothing in this Bylaw or the Administrative rules and regulations adopted by the Board shall limit any rights of employees under Massachusetts General Laws, Chapter 150E, or Chapter 31.

-3. Subject to the General Bylaws of the Town and this Bylaw, the Town Administrator shall be responsible for the day-to-day administration of the personnel system, in accordance with the policies of the Board.
-The Town Administrator may formulate, with the approval of the Board, personnel guidelines, and directives for the purpose of effecting standardized, efficient, and equitable personnel procedures and practices.
-The Town Administrator may obtain such information or records as may be necessary from department heads in order to carry out his/her duties under this Bylaw.
+Said employee relationship shall neither be for an established duration or for an indefinite period and such employment shall, irrespective of classification or definition, remain at-will, and terminable for any lawful reason at any time. - b) Nothing in this Bylaw or the Administrative rules and regulations adopted by the Board shall limit any rights of employees under Massachusetts General Laws, Chapter 150E, or Chapter 31. - c) Subject to the General Bylaws of the Town and this Bylaw, the Town Administrator shall be responsible for the day-to-day administration of the personnel system, in accordance with the policies of the Board.
+The Town Administrator may formulate, with the approval of the Board, personnel guidelines, employee handbooks and directives for the purpose of effecting standardized, efficient, and equitable personnel procedures and practices.
+The Town Administrator may obtain such information or records as may be necessary from department heads in order to carry out his/her duties under this Bylaw. - d) The Appointing Authority for all positions in Leicester is the Select Board acting as the Personnel Board.